 One of the great things about living in Elk Grove is it has no bad areas!
 Elk Grove, CA has a low crime rate, but the northern part of the city bordering South Sacramento neighborhoods has more crime.

 Looking for a safe place to live near Sacramento?
 You’ve found it in Elk Grove, a gorgeous city known for its wineries, excellent parks, and an award-winning school district, not to mention low crime.
 If you’ve settled on making your home here, call Mother Lode Van & Storage for a free moving quote once you’ve settled on the right neighborhood.
-We’ll help you settle into your new city with a seamless, easy moving experience.
+The best movers in Elk Grove will help you settle into your new city with a seamless, easy moving experience.